Shrutisongare08/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game
-Welcome to the classic Tic Tac Toe game implemented in Javascript.
-This repository contains a simple and interactive command-line version of Tic Tac Toe game.
+Welcome to the classic Tic Tac Toe game implemented in HTML, CSS, and JAVASCIPT.
+This repository contains a simple and interactive command-line version of the Tic Tac Toe game.